omerhakim/Twitter_Classification/README.md

 Confusion matrix (Left-Democrats, Right- Republicans) for the most accurate model (Naive Bayes):

 <img src = "./images/image13.png">

-Another NLP method I tested was Count Vectorization (including bigrmas and trigrams) with scikit-learn.
-I checked again three different classifier: Multinomial Naive Bayes, Random Forest and XGBoost.
+Another NLP method tested under this project was Count Vectorization (including bigrmas and trigrams) with SKLearn.
+Again, three different classifier were tested: Multinomial Naive Bayes, Random Forest and XGBoost.

 <img src = "./images/image14.png">

 <img src = "./images/image12.2.png">

-Also with the count vector the Naive Bayes had the best results with the following confusion matrix:
+With the following confusion matrix, Naive Bayes scored the highest under the Count Vectorization method as well.

 <img src = "./images/image15.png">

-These are the top 35 features with the highest probability toward each side:
+Below are the top 35 features with the highest probability toward each side:

 <img src = "./images/image16.png">

-I followed the same process, but this time based the prediction on all the tweets of individual user in the last 5 months.
+The above process was repeated to create the second sub-model.
+This time, it has been applied to all tweets made by each individual user over the past 5 months.

 <img src = "./images/image17.png">

-The results of the Naive Bayes and count vector were the most accurate.
+The results of the Naive Bayes and Count Vectorization were found to be the most accurate.

 <img src = "./images/image18.png">

-Here is a summary of all the classifier and methods I used:
+Below is a summary of all the classifier and methods used under this model:

 <img src = "./images/image18.1.png">

-It is interesting to see who are the congress members were the model miss-classified. some of them are to be either progressive republicans are conservative democrats.
+Interestingly, miss-classified Congress members are known to be either progressive Republicans or conservative Democrats.

 <img src = "./images/image19.png">
 <img src = "./images/image25.png">

-These are the top 35 features with the highest probability toward each side (per user model):
+Below are the top 35 features with the highest probability toward each side (per user model):

 <img src = "./images/image20.png">

-Future development: In this model, I used a simple R vs. D classification, but future models can also use cosine similarity and other methods to check difference between users and therefore be utilized for targeted messaging.
-Twint is also able to scrape followers, retweets and additional features that could potentially be layered into this model.
+Future development: this model delivered a binary R or D classification.
+Further development will focus on utilizing cosine similarity and other methods to acheive a more scaled classification output.
+In additional next step for the model would be to apply it to other users for targeted messaging.
+Finally, certain Twint capabilities, including scraping followers and retweets, and additional data, could be potentially layered into this model.

 <img src = "./images/image22.png">